music-suite/music-suite/src/User-Guide.md

 You can read and write MIDI files using the functions @[readMidi] and @[writeMidi].
 To play MIDI back in real-time, use @[playMidi] or @[playMidiIO], which uses [reenact](http://hackage.haskell.org/package/reenact).
 -->

-Beware that MIDI input may contain time and pitch values that yield a non-readable notation, you need a proper quantization software such as [
-ScoreCleaner](http://scorecleaner.com) to convert raw MIDI input to quantized input.
+Beware that MIDI input may contain time and pitch values that yield a non-readable notation, you need an sophisticated piece of analysis software to convert raw MIDI input to quantized input.

 ## Lilypond